mattppal/blog/src/content/blog/level-up-medallion-architecture.md

 - **Medallion doesn't replace dimensional modeling**: schemas and tables within each layer must still be modeled.
 Medallion architecture provides a framework for data cleaning and storage.
 You can't throw away your copy of _The Data Warehouse Toolkit_ and adopt a Medallion Architecture.
 - **Medallion uses large amounts of storage**: though, as many have proclaimed, "storage is cheap," Medallion architecture effectively triples the amount of storage in a data lake.
 For that reason, it might not be practical for data teams with intensive storage demands.
 Hey, it's 2023 and interest rates are [nearing 6%](https://web.archive.org/web/20230728034854/https://www.newyorkfed.org/markets/reference-rates/effr).
 We can't be dropping stacks on cloud services anymore. 💸
 - **Medallion requires additional downstream processing**: there _still_ needs to be a place for analysts/analytics engineers to build business-oriented transformations that power BI.
 Some teams might prefer those processes remain separate, rather than having analysts develop in the gold layer.
 As such, a medallion architecture is not a drop-in replacement for existing data transformation solutions.
 You likely still need a warehouse.
 Though I _have_ heard of analytics teams migrating to a pure data lake, I wouldn't recommend that.
 - **Medallion implies a lakehouse architecture**: if a lakehouse is impractical for your team, this architecture might not make sense.
-Medallion architectures _can_ be used effectively in hybrid data lake/warehouse implementations, as I alluded to above, but if your team isn't ready for a data lake/lakehouse solution, there's always staging layers in a database. 😄
+Medallion architectures _can_ be used effectively in hybrid data lake/warehouse implementations, as I alluded to above, but if your team isn't ready for a data lake/lakehouse solution, there are always staging layers in a database. 😄

 ## 📽️ Recap